stennety/mywebsite/_posts/2017-09-26-a-curated-list-of-random-and-entertaining-trivia.md

 ---
 published: false
-title: A curated list of random and entertaining trivia
+title: A curated list of random and mildly entertaining trivia
 ---
 The following is a list of random but entertaining facts that I've come across.